The Latest | Forensic analyst called to the witness stand in Trump’s hush money trial

 Judge Juan M. Merchan heard from both prosecutors and one of Trump's defense attorneys about four more prospective violations, including comments Trump made about the political makeup of the jury and comments he made to reporters in the courthouse hallway.
-No immediate decision on the potential sanctions would made and it was unclear when Merchan might rule.
+No immediate decision on the potential sanctions was made.

-Merchan already sanctioned the former president on Tuesday, fining him $9,000 over nine online posts and threatening him with jail time if he continues violating the gag order.

 The trial is in its 10th day.